 With every good intention to write a couple of blog posts to queue up since I am traveling next week, the venom of judging myself delayed me until getting in a better space.
 That’s when I realized it could be because of BS facts about introvert experiences.
 Experiences you might think are true.

-In my humble opinion here are a few of those top BS facts:
+In my humble opinion here are a few of those Top BS Facts about Introvert Experiences You Might Think Are True:

 We are who we are because of a variety of experiences, influences in our environment, our family upbringing or even other personality traits in the mix.
 Whether you like the MBTI (c) assessment or not, at least it considers a variety of personality traits.

-This explains in part why others often mistake me for being more of an extrovert.
-I am not a mere introvert.
+This blend of different characteristics explains in part why others often mistake me for being more of an extrovert.
+I am not solely an introvert.

 What do you think?
 Are you a totality of one thing or the sum of many?